 Let's talk about ancient vines.
 What's the difference between an ancient vine and an old vine?
 There are no official guidelines for any of those designations.
 The TTB, which controls the language of American wine labels, is pretty lax when it comes to this.
-Which is good, because in our country we generally like a little bit of freedom with our commercial products, as long as we're being responsible about it.
+This is good, because in our country we generally like a little bit of freedom with our commercial products, as long as we're being responsible about it.

 If anything, here in Lodi, most vintners and growers go by the Historic Vineyard Society's definition of a "historic vineyard," which is a minimum of 50 years old for at least a third of a vineyard (all old vineyards consist of a good percentage of younger vines, planted to replace the original vines as they die off).
 This seems like a reasonable definition of "old vine" as well.

-The 1960s, in other words, were the last of the era of spur pruned, own-rooted vines stretching back as far as the late 1850s, when European grape varieties were first planted in the Lodi wine region.
+The 1960s, in other words, were the last of the era of spur-pruned, own-rooted vines stretching back as far as the late 1850s when European grape varieties were first planted in the Lodi wine region.
 Today, Lodi's oldest surviving vineyard is the Bechthold Vineyard — 25 acres of Cinsaut planted by Joseph Spenker in 1886, and still owned by Spenker's descendants.

 Bechthold Vineyard is what many locals would describe as an "ancient vine" growth — consisting of vines over 100 years old.
 Again, this is not an official or regulated nomenclature.
-It's more of an acknowledgement of a planting's age, given out of due respect.
+It's more of an acknowledgment of a planting's age, given out of due respect.
 Lodi's Jessie's Grove Winery, for instance, bottles its Carignan and oldest Zinfandel block, from vines originally planted in 1900 and 1889 respectively, as "Ancient Vine" wines.
 They bottle their Zinfandels from their 1940s blocks as "Old Vine."
-Seems about right.
+That seems about right.

 Barossa Old Vine — vines at least 35 years old